Polarized QED cascades: Theoretical Model

 which determine the probabilities of the QED processes, and with the normalized Schwinger vector potential $a_S = m/\omega$.

-In the rotating frame, quantum transitions leave the angle $\varphi$ unchanged.
+{Quantum} transitions leave the {momentum} angle $\varphi$ unchanged.
 This greatly simplifies the numeric calculations.
 The polarization dependent collision operators for electrons, positrons and photons can be written down as

 The collision operators \eqref{eq:collision-operator-e}--\eqref{eq:collision-operator-g} are a generalization of both the collision operators to describe the evolution of unpolarized cascades \cite{Nerush:PhysPlas2011,Elkina:PRSTAB2011,Bulanov:PRA2013,Neitz:PRL2013}, as well as the collision operator for the radiative spin-polarization of electron beams \cite{Seipt:PRA2019}.
-They are functionals of the differential rates for nonlinear Compton scattering $w_{\pm1}$ and nonlinear Breit-Wheeler pair production by a photon $w_0$, as well as the corresponding total (momentum integrated) rates (see Appendix \ref{app:rates} for details)
+They are functionals of the differential rates for nonlinear Compton scattering $w_{\pm1}$ and nonlinear Breit-Wheeler pair production by a photon $w_0$, as well as the corresponding total (momentum integrated) rates (see \ref{app:rates} for details)

 as well as the polarized one-particle distribution functions of all particle species $f_q^s$.
 We should emphasize again that these collision operators furnish transitions between different momentum of the particles, but only with regard to their magnitude.
-The angle $\varphi$ enters only parametrically, and the quantum rates depend on $\varphi$ only via their respective quantum parameters $\chi_q(p,\varphi)$, Eq.~\eqref{eq:chi-normalized-S}.
-Let us now briefly discuss the physical meaning of the individual terms in the collision operators.
+The angle $\varphi$ enters only parametrically, and the quantum rates depend on $\varphi$ only via their respective quantum parameters $\chi_q(p,\varphi)$, Eq.~\eqref{eq:chi}. {In that sense, these collision operators are effectively 1D (i.e. one momentum integral) because the momentum direction does not change in a quantum transition in the ultrarelativistic approximation (when collinear emission is assumed as usual).
+The momentum ratios, such as $p/k$ appearing in the last term of Eq.~\eqref{eq:collision-operator-g}, are reflections of this reduced dimensionality.
+The details of the reduction of the full 3D collision operator to the 1D ones for the rotating field case are discussed in the literature, see e.g.~Ref.~\cite{Elkina:PRSTAB2011,Nerush:PhysPlas2011}. } Let us now briefly discuss the physical meaning of the individual terms in the collision operators.

 The first two terms in each of Eqns.~\eqref{eq:collision-operator-e} and \eqref{eq:collision-operator-p} describe the radiative energy loss of the leptons during photon emission, i.e.~quantum radiation reaction \cite{Elkina:PRSTAB2011,Niel:PRE2017,Ridgers:JPP2017}.
 These terms include both the possibility of spin-flip and non-flip transitions and thus are also responsible for the radiative lepton polarization, and they had been used already in \cite{Seipt:PRA2019}.
 In addition, {they describe} the spin-dependence of quantum radiation reaction.
 The last term in each of \eqref{eq:collision-operator-e} and \eqref{eq:collision-operator-p} is for the generation of up/down polarized electrons and positrons from photons of arbitrary polarization, respectively.